Navi Mumbai: Commerce

-Sports
+Sport

 Cricket is the most popular sport in the city.
 Navi Mumbai has its own International Cricket Stadium in Shiravne (Nerul) called the DY Patil Stadium which hosts IPL T-20 matches, including hosting the 2008 and 2010 IPL finals.
+It was one of the two venues for the inaugural edition of the Women's Premier League (WPL) in 2023.
 It is also the home ground for the Indian Super League football club Mumbai City FC.
 The Fr.
 Agnel Stadium in Vashi is the training ground of the team.

+Navi Mumbai was one of the host cities of the 2017 FIFA U-17 Men's World Cup and the 2022 FIFA U-17 Women's World Cup with the DY Patil Stadium hosting the final of the event in 2022.

-Navi Mumbai Sports Association is the oldest sports complex in Navi Mumbai, NMSA has contributed significantly to the sports world by creating international level athletes from Navi Mumbai.
+Navi Mumbai Sports Association is the oldest sports complex in Navi Mumbai; NMSA has contributed significantly to the sports world by creating international level athletes from Navi Mumbai.
 Navi Mumbai has an Olympic-size swimming pool at Nerul.
 CIDCO has proposed two 18-hole golf course academies at Nerul and Kharghar.
 There are plans to have sports facilities in the proposed 80 hectare Central Park being developed in Kharghar.
 The CIDCO has also constructed an 11-hole golf course in Kharghar near Central Park.

 Education

-Provision of schools and colleges was priority in the planning of Navi Mumbai.
-The nodes (townships) were designed to provide one primary school per 5,000 populations, one high school for 12,500 populations and one college for 50,000 population.
+Provision of schools and colleges was a priority in the planning of Navi Mumbai.
+The nodes (townships) were designed to provide one primary school per 5,000 people, one high school for 12,500 people and one college for 50,000 people.

 Each of the nodes is self-sufficient in terms of providing quality education.
 Students are given access to various syllabi, including the State Education Board, CBSE, IGCSE, IB and ICSE patterns.
-Other than this, CIDCO encouraged private institutions as well.
+Other than these, CIDCO encouraged private institutions as well.

 About 22.5% of the total population is considered to be school-going children.
 Most students attend school and college within their node (township).
 76% of the students walk to their school or college, 12% use public transport, 10% use bicycles and only 2% travel by school bus.

 A number of premier schools and colleges have been set up in Navi Mumbai.
-And not just local students, but students from Mumbai and even outside come to Navi Mumbai in their quest for quality education.
+Even beyond local students, students from Mumbai and even outside come to Navi Mumbai in their quest for quality education.
 As such, Navi Mumbai is quickly acquiring the title of educational hub.
+Some of these premium institutions have been listed below.